 A KPI report typically looks like a mixture of tabular information, charts, and graphs.
 It can also contain some written comments and recommendations to make it more usable.

 A KPI report is often confused with a KPI dashboard, which is, actually, a type of report, so sometimes these terms are used interchangeably.
 However, their purpose is different, as well as the way they present the data.
-So let’s dig a bit deeper into this difference.
+So let’s drill down into this difference.

-📑 What does a KPI report typically contain?
+📑 What does a KPI report template typically contain?

 Previously, we mentioned that a KPI report could combine various types of data, such as tabular data, charts, graphs, and written explanations and recommendations.
-So, here’s a quick look at the elements typically included in a KPI report.
+So, here’s a quick look at the elements typically included in a template for an informative KPI report.

 Status.
 It can be anything that would instantly show the current status of the KPI: a color indication or a written one showing how you’re progressing with this KPI.
 For example, it can be a green circle denoting growth, a yellow one for no change over the period, or a red one indicating that things got worse compared to the previous period.